mandrasch/dooo-vanillajs-prototype/README.md

 7. Commit changes you made to Github

+8. Enable GitHub pages (Settings > Pages > Branch: main)

-8. Have fun editing it in your browser!
+9. Have fun editing it in your browser!

 A german description with screenshots can be found here: https://matthias-andrasch.eu/blog/2021/web-ides-fuer-kleine-domain-of-ones-own-experimente/